 GR: Sprouted bean?
 It sounds like you’re working to choose a select type of ingredients here.

-RC: What we’re doing here is to add up the flavor and being cost conscience.
+RC: What we’re doing here is to add up the flavor while being cost-conscience.
 That comes from Daniel’s mind.
 If our food costs four dollars, you pay four dollars.
 In other words, we have to figure out how we can get this depth of flavor without breaking the bank.
 We stock grains, juice vegetables, use the leaves and stems, and create layers and layers of flavor.
 We smoke oil and do all kinds of things to add flavor without adding cost.

 RC: A lot of the menu’s influenced by the area.
 I learned that not everything your way is the right way.
-You might take something that’s technically right but then you have to listen to the community and it morphs into something better because it fits the taste buds of the community.
+You might take something that’s technically right, but then you have to listen to the community and it morphs into something better because it fits the taste buds of the community.
 We make our breakfast sandwiches our way.
 We make the burger our way, our chilli, our waffles, our shrimp.
-All these things evolve with the community.

 GR: Is the menu just enough for what you need or it’s still evolving?

 RC: I think the menu’s spot on.
-I’d love to introduce a lot more like salads, but that would be a little bit later.
+I’d love to introduce things like salads, but that would be a little bit later.